proxima-one/stream-client-go/readme.md

 ```
 It's single `TryRead` method will read at least one event but no more than the specified number of events and return them as a slice.

-<b>If there are no events in the stream it will wait until there is at least one available.</b> If stream has more than one event, it will never wait for more events.
+<b>If there are no events in the stream it will wait until there is at least one available.</b> If a stream has more than one event, it will never wait for more events.

 ### Fetching a number of events
-It is useful when you want to fetch a number of events from the stream, but you shouldn't use it for long-running processes.
+It is useful when you want to fetch a number of events from the stream, but <b>you shouldn't use it for long-running processes</b>.
 ```go
 events, err := proximaclient.FetchEvents(
     "proxima.eth-main.blocks.1_0",       // the name of the stream